thomasabishop/systems-obscure/src/posts/recommended-articles-integration.md

 date: 2023-07-07
 ---

-I've just added a new small feature to the blog: a page that lists links to articles that I have found interesting.
+I've just added a new feature to the blog: a page that lists links to articles that I have found interesting.
 Here I will walk through the development process as it is a good example of setting up a simple AWS Lambda and will be useful for future reference.

 ## Implementation